emlynoregan/pybOTL/README.md

 Each other selector atom operates on the output of the selector atom to the left, and provides its output to the selector atom to the right.

 The output of the rightmost selector atom is the output of the selector expression.

+If there are no selector atoms, the identity transform is performed (ie: output is input).

 #### Allowed Selector Atoms